tilburgsciencehub/website/content/building-blocks/prepare-your-data-for-analysis/data-visualization/theory-best-practices.md

   - /visualize/data
   - /data/encoding
   - /choose/chart
-  - /best/practices
 ---

-## Introduction and Learning Goals
+## Overview

-The process of analyzing data does not stop after obtaining the requested statistics.
-Simply having some numbers or datasets could not transmit much information, but mapping them into charts and figures can help tell a story.
-Data visualization facilitates making comparisons, following trends and distributions or identifying outliers.
-It can also speed up the decision making process, as it makes it easier for the reader to comprehend the information, especially if it is a vast amount of complicated data.
+The process of simply preparing your data set and creating some summary statistics often isn't enough for understanding your data well.
+However, mapping some statistics into charts and figures can help you tell a compelling story!

+Data visualization facilitates making comparisons, understanding trends or identifying outliers.
+Visualization also speeds up the decision making process, as it makes it easier for you (or your reader) to comprehend the information, especially if it is a vast amount of complicated data.

-In this building block we go through the theory of data visualization, describe the most common chart types and conclude with best practices for plotting.
+In this building block, we go through the theory of data visualization, describe the most common chart types and conclude with best practices for plotting.

 ## Theory of Data Visualization